Employee Time Tracking Compliance for Small Businesses

 TIMECLICK TIP

-At the end of each pay period, ask employees to review and confirm their time.
-It’s a simple step that catches mistakes early and gives you extra protection if a dispute ever comes up.
+Ask employees to review and confirm their time at the end of each pay period.
+It catches mistakes early and adds an extra layer of protection if a dispute comes up.

 Common Compliance Mistakes to Avoid

-Most of these mistakes are easy to avoid once you know what to look for.
-With clear policies, a bit of training, and the right system in place, you’ll catch issues before they become problems.
+Most of these mistakes are easy to prevent once you know what to watch for.
+With clear policies, good training, and a reliable system in place, you can catch problems early and stay compliant without the stress.

 TIMECLICK TIP

-TimeClick automatically tracks every punch in and out, flags missing entries, and logs all edits—so you always have a clear, trustworthy record if questions ever come up.
+TimeClick automatically records every punch, flags missing entries, and logs all edits - so you always have an accurate, trustworthy record if questions ever come up.

 How TimeClick Supports Compliance

-TimeClick helps small businesses stay legally compliant while keeping things simple.
-It gives you the accuracy, control, and documentation you need to meet federal and state labor laws—without creating more work for you or your team.
+TimeClick helps small businesses stay compliant without the hassle.
+It gives you the accuracy, control, and recordkeeping you need to meet federal and state labor laws - without adding more work to your plate.

 Accurate Time Capture

 Every clock-in, clock-out, and break is automatically time-stamped down to the minute.
-Whether your employees are working on-site or remotely, TimeClick records their hours with precision, so nothing slips through the cracks.
+Whether employees are on-site or remote, TimeClick records their hours precisely so you always know your data is accurate.

 Audit-Ready Records

-TimeClick stores all time entries, edits, and user actions.
-If you’re ever audited or handling a wage complaint, you’ll have clear, organized records that show exactly what happened and when.
+TimeClick logs every punch, edit, and user action.
+If you’re ever audited or handling a wage dispute, you’ll have organized, easy-to-read records showing exactly what happened and when.

 Built-In Rules for Overtime and Breaks

-You can configure TimeClick to follow federal and state labor rules—like overtime thresholds or required break tracking.
-It can flag missing punches or alert you when someone is close to overtime, giving you a chance to fix issues before they turn into problems.
+You can set TimeClick to follow both federal and state labor rules - like overtime thresholds and required breaks.
+It can flag missing punches or alert you when an employee is nearing overtime, giving you time to fix issues before they become problems.

 Secure, Centralized Recordkeeping

-All your time data is safely stored in one place.
-No need to dig through folders or old spreadsheets—everything you need is accessible in your dashboard when you need it.
+All your employee time data lives in one secure place.
+No need to shuffle through old spreadsheets or folders - everything is accessible right from your dashboard when you need it.

 Payroll Integration

-TimeClick connects with major payroll software to eliminate manual entry and reduce the chance of payroll errors.
-Hours and overtime sync directly into your system, making paydays smoother and more accurate.
+TimeClick connects directly with major payroll platforms to eliminate manual entry and reduce mistakes.
+Hours and overtime sync automatically, making payroll faster and more accurate.

 Frequently Asked Questions

 Still have questions?
-Here are some quick answers to common time tracking and compliance concerns for small business owners.
+Here are quick answers to some of the most common time tracking and compliance concerns.

 Do I need to track hours for salaried employees?

 Only if they’re classified as non-exempt.
-Just because someone is salaried doesn’t automatically mean they’re exempt from overtime.
-If they don’t meet the federal criteria for exemption, you’re required to track their time just like you would for an hourly employee.
+A salary alone doesn’t make someone exempt from overtime.
+If they don’t meet the federal exemption criteria, you’re required to track their hours just like hourly workers.

 Can I round employee time entries?

-Yes, but be careful.
-Federal rules allow rounding to the nearest 5, 10, or 15 minutes—as long as it’s fair and doesn’t consistently benefit the employer.
-A good rule of thumb: make sure your rounding averages out over time.
+Yes, but be fair.
+You can round to the nearest 5, 10, or 15 minutes - as long as it averages out and doesn’t consistently benefit the employer.

 How long should I keep time records?

-The FLSA requires you to keep payroll records for at least 3 years and time cards or schedules for at least 2.
-It’s a good idea to hold onto them even longer if your state has stricter requirements.
+The FLSA requires keeping payroll records for at least 3 years and time cards or schedules for at least 2.
+Some states require longer, so check your local rules.

 Can I automatically deduct meal breaks?

 You can, but it’s risky.
-If someone ends up working through part of their break—even if it’s just answering a call—they need to be paid for that time.
-It’s safer to have employees clock out and back in for meals so the records reflect what actually happened.
+If an employee works through part of their break - even briefly - that time must be paid.
+It’s better to have them clock out and back in so your records reflect what actually happened.

 What counts as off-the-clock work?

-Any time an employee is doing something job-related—before clocking in, after clocking out, or during an unpaid break—that’s considered work time.
-You’re responsible for paying them for it, even if they didn’t ask for approval first.
+Any job-related task done before clocking in, after clocking out, or during an unpaid break counts as work time.
+You’re responsible for paying for it, even if it wasn’t approved first.

 Is it okay to use paper timesheets?

 Yes, as long as they’re accurate and complete.
-You’re not required to use software, but paper systems are easier to lose or miscalculate.
-A tool like TimeClick helps reduce those risks by logging everything and keeping records backed up.
+However, paper systems are easier to lose or miscalculate.
+Software like TimeClick reduces those risks by tracking everything automatically and keeping secure backups.

 What are the penalties for non-compliance?